JavaTheNutt/web_app_dev_project_backend/README.md

 ### External Integration Tests
 These tests are applied to each endpoint.
 These tests do not stub anything and as such, an appropriate mongo daemon must be running to handle database requests, similarly, a network connection is required for these tests as there will be external requests to authentication services.
+These tests have slightly higher coverage that the Internal Integration suite, since the authentication middleware and the database is invoked, but lower than the unit tests, since nothing is stubbed I cannot force errors to happen, I can only create the errors that a user could create.

     $ npm run externalIntegration